knnku/mse-store/README.md

 Hey!

-This is the my first live commercial website.
+This is the my first live website.
-Used bootstrap 3.
+Bootstrap ver.
+3.

-#About

-Website is still an abandoned project.